Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 *  The Making of a Decision - Part 3: Tools for Decision Making (coming soon)

-Part 1 of this series explored how power shapes organisational and architectural decision making, see items related to the right side of the diagram below.
-This article focuses on the left side of the diagram,  knowledge.
+Part 1 of this series explored how power shapes organisational and architectural decision making, it went over definitions of power, laws of power and more.
+This article focuses on knowledge, the left side of the diagram below.
 We say we need to know and understand the context to build systems, however What does it mean to know something?

 ![ingredients-of-a-decision]({{site.images}}/2025/kp-ada-talk.png)